 One action both Freynes did fight together in was the big attack by their unit on Auxiliary Q Company’s base at the London & North Western Railway Hotel, North Wall on 11 April 1921.
 Sadly it was to be their last joint action.

 Frankie claims that “C. Lawless and myself shot the sentry on the front door” (Cadet Gerald A. Body) at the outset.
 The Auxy survived his wounds.
 But the younger Freyne became the only fatality during the firefight after new-type incendiary bombs failed to work.
-The kid was shot in the head throwing a grenade.
+The kid was shot in the head in the act of throwing a grenade according to the Auxy who fired at him.

 A secret military inquiry found that Peter’s death was “justifiable homicide by crown forces in the execution of their duty”.